ETdoFresh/Blog/content/post/import/2010/2010-01-19-can-google-hear-you-now.md

 **What I expected**

-Well, like my voicemail at my old engineering job, I knew I&#8217;d probably be able to play through the computer.
+Well, like my voicemail at my old engineering job, I knew I'd probably be able to play through the computer.
 It was cool, but was it worth Google taking over my voicemail just for that?

-**What I didn&#8217;t expect**
+**What I didn't expect**

-It doesn&#8217;t clutter your email if you don&#8217;t want it to.
-There&#8217;s a seperate "Inbox" of voicemails on the Google Voice homepage.
-If you want to be notified by email, it&#8217;ll send you an email with a direct link to play the voicemail.
+It doesn't clutter your email if you don't want it to.
+There's a seperate "Inbox" of voicemails on the Google Voice homepage.
+If you want to be notified by email, it'll send you an email with a direct link to play the voicemail.
 On top of that, Google Voice transcribes the voicemail!
-That&#8217;s awesome.
+That's awesome.
 So, not only do you get a link to the audio file, it sends you the text of what the person said!
-Now that&#8217;s nice!
-Now I&#8217;m seriously considering leaving my old voicemail to go with Google.
+Now that's nice!
+Now I'm seriously considering leaving my old voicemail to go with Google.

 **The setup**